BILL HENSHAW, OD, FCOVD

 5. Neck and shoulder pain

-.6 ...and recently possible ramifications from “blue light”.
+6. ...and recently, possible ramifications from “blue light”.
 The proponents for blocking blue light suggest sleep deprivation, endocrine problems, and macular degeneration may be a consequence of blue light.

 However, it is too early to jump on the blue light “band wagon”, especially for kids.
 Recently, on the same day, two opposing articles arrived on the effect of of blue light.
 We all need blue light to awaken in the morning.
 Therefore, full time glasses with blue light blocker’s may be detrimental.
 They are can be expensive.
+Also most of our digital devices have a blue-blocker filter!

-On top of that the orange-yellow tint to the blue-Tech lenses is less than attractive.
+That is changing.
+I have a clear blue blocking filter in my computer glasses.
 Also, note below, one of the ways to help viewing a computer is with a 1/2 blue tint.
 Blue relaxes.
 Red stimulates.
 The orange of the blue blockers is in the red range- counter productive to digital screen viewing.

 Picture